angular/components/guides/creating-a-custom-form-field-control.md

 Note that if your component implements `ControlValueAccessor`, it may already be set up to provide `NG_VALUE_ACCESSOR` (in the `providers` part of the component's decorator, or possibly in a module declaration).
 If so you may get a *cannot instantiate cyclic dependency* error.

-To resolve this, remove the `NG_VALUE_ACCESSOR` and instead set the value accessor directly:
+To resolve this, remove the `NG_VALUE_ACCESSOR` provider and instead set the value accessor directly:

 ```ts
 constructor(